Public Transportation Accidents in Chicago

 In a city as big and busy as Chicago, many of the city’s inhabitants rely upon the public transportation system to get to work, school, the grocery store, church, doctor’s appointments, or any number of places people need or want to go.
 The Chicago Transit Authority reported more than 529 million rides taken on CTA buses and L trains in 2013.

 With that many trips taken on public transit, the possibility for assorted types of injuries is staggering.
-Buses get into crashes just like any other vehicle, and there’s the possibility of a slip-and-fall on the bus or the train platform.
-If you’ve been injured while riding a bus or L train, you may be left wondering who will take care of you when medical bills are racking up and you can’t work because of your injuries.
+Buses get into crashes just like any other vehicle, and there’s the possibility of a slip and fall accident on the bus or the train platform.
+If you’ve been injured while riding a Pace bus or L train, you may be left wondering who will take care of you when medical bills are racking up and you can’t work because of your injuries.

 Buses and L trains, and other forms of mass transit, are known under Illinois law as “common carriers,” which means that they transport people or goods in exchange for money, and under license or authority from a government regulatory body.
 Because they receive money to offer their services to the public, common carriers are subject to a higher duty of care for the safety of passengers and the public.
 Common carriers are expected to exercise more caution and vigilance than an ordinary driver on Illinois streets or highways.
 When they fail to do so, that may be considered negligence.
 If the bus or train was involved in a collision through the negligence of the operator, then people who suffered injuries or property damage may have claims against the company or agency responsible for the carrier’s operation.